yefy/log4rs/docs/Configuration.md

 Root is the required logger.
 It is the parent to all children loggers.
 To configure the Root, refer to [the logger section](#logger-configuration).

-> Note: The root logger has no parent, and therefore the _additive_ field does not apply.
+> Note: The root logger has no parent and therefore cannot the _additive_ field does not apply.

 ```yml